aaronlws95/phd/docs/HUMAN_POSE_ESTIMATION.md

 ## [Wang 2019](https://arxiv.org/pdf/1903.07593.pdf)

-Learn visual correspondence from video in a self-supervised manner using cycle consistency in time.
-Applies to video object segmentation, keypoint tracking, and optical flow.
+**Learn visual correspondence from video in a self-supervised manner using cycle consistency in time.
+Applies to video object segmentation, keypoint tracking, and optical flow**.

 ```
 @inproceedings{wang2019learning,